ernzo/Dolphin-PowerActions/README.md

 ## PowerActions Features

-- **Open as Admin**: Opens a new Dolphin window with elevated privileges.
+- **Open as Admin**: Opens folder in a new Dolphin window with elevated privileges.
 - **Run as Admin**: Runs the selected file as Administrator in Konsole.
 - **Run in Konsole**: Runs the selected file in Konsole.
 - **Extended File Info**: Displays detailed file information.